jaim1n/armada/README.md

 # armada
 An open-source jailbreaking tool for multiple iOS devices and versions.

-Mostly just a fork of [Jailbreak Me 13.37](https://github.com/MTJailed/jailbreakme) and [Spawn5](https://github.com/BlekShader/spawn5) that I've decided to finish and add more functionality to since those projects are now defunct.
+Mostly just a fork of [Jailbreak Me 13.37](https://github.com/MTJailed/jailbreakme) and [Spawn5](https://github.com/BlekShader/spawn5) that I've decided to complete and expand upon since those projects are now defunct.
 Support will continue until development has completed, and maybe even beyond.

-I'll most likely accept any pull requests so long as they don't break anything.
+I will most likely accept any pull requests as long they don't break anything.

 ## Support
 ### 64-bit